jamesmortensen/build-your-own-testing-platform-in-the-cloud-workshop/README.md

 Again, this will take some time.
 Once it's done, we'll deploy the container image.
 Be sure to replace YOUR_APP with the name of your app:

 ```
-$ heroku container:web -a YOUR_APP
+$ heroku container:release web -a YOUR_APP
 ```